ShruthiTN/Trail/README.md

 # Trail

-This is just to test my first gihub.
+This is just to test my first github.